 - Gently and slowly unroll the cake.
 Flatten it out and spread frosting evenly on top, leaving about a 1/2 inch border around the cake.
 Gently and slowly roll the cake back up, without the towel this time.
 Make sure you’re rolling it tightly.
 Some frosting may spill out the sides, that’s ok!
 Loosely cover with plastic wrap and refrigerate for 20 minutes before slicing and serving.
 Dust with more confectioners’ sugar and garnish with some sliced strawberries, if desired.

-Make ahead tip: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
+- Make Ahead Instructions: You can prepare the cake through step 7 and chill the rolled up cake/towel in the refrigerator for up to 1 day before continuing with step 8.
 Prepared cake roll, with frosting, freezes well for up to 2-3 months.
 Thaw overnight in the refrigerator before slicing and serving.

-- I strongly suggest using cake flour in this recipe.
-It's sold right next to the all-purpose flour in the baking aisle.
+- Cake Flour: I strongly suggest using cake flour in this recipe.
+It’s sold right next to the all-purpose flour in the baking aisle.
 And you use it a lot in my recipes!
-In a pinch, you can use a DIY version.
-To do so, measure 1 cup (120g) sifted all-purpose flour.
-Take away 2 Tablespoons.
-Add 2 Tablespoons cornstarch.
-Sift together.
-Measure 1 cup (you'll have a little leftover).
-Use that 1 cup in this recipe.
+In a pinch, you can use this homemade cake flour substitute.